 Natural Ranching: Respect Traditions

 Today, the ranch is located just east of the Continental Divide, on the northwestern edge of the Greater Yellowstone Ecosystem, and its highest point (Gallagher Peak) rises 8,477 feet above sea level.
-La Cense Montana’s headquarters enjoys panoramic views of the Blacktail Mountains from our state-of-the-art facilities.
-There is a 60,000-square-foot indoor riding arena, two large outdoor arenas, livestock working facilities, and 3,500 irrigated acres of pasture that are 5,300 feet above sea level.
+Our state-of-the-art facilities boast a 60,000-square-foot indoor riding arena, two large outdoor arenas, livestock handling facilities, and 3,500 irrigated acres of pasture that are 5,300 feet above sea level.

 The La Cense Montana Crew